What Are Consumer Insights?

-The term consumer insight refers to information about a specific segment of individuals that informs a company’s marketing strategy.
-Consumer insights are typically derived by analyzing data to see consumers through a different light, in a way that inspires a unique business action to meet the consumer more effectively.
+A consumer insight is information about a specific segment of individuals.
+These insights about the market inform a company’s marketing strategy.
+Consumer market insights are typically derived by analyzing data to see consumers through a different light, in a way that inspires a unique business action to meet the consumer more effectively.

-For at least a decade, companies formulated digital marketing strategies based on vague definitions and relied on general statistics to develop consumer insights, despite the lack of any real data backing their conclusions.
+For at least a decade, companies formulated digital marketing strategies based on vague definitions.
+They relied on general statistics to develop consumer insights, despite the lack of any real data backing their conclusions.

 It was more conjecture than conviction, with online marketers touting lofty concepts like the study of “online consumer behavior” to craft a “consumer journey” but without any concrete method for calculating and tracking digital consumers in the first place.

-The relatively recent introduction of AI software and rising SEO awareness has flipped the script completely by delivering an abundance of online consumer data, which streams in 24/7 from more digital platforms than ever before.
+The relatively recent introduction of AI software, along with rising SEO awareness, has flipped the script completely by delivering an abundance of online consumer data.
+Data now streams 24/7 from more digital platforms than ever before.

 With that level of visibility, companies can confidently make business decisions based on numbers instead of gut feelings.
 They also gain the ability to track the success of their digital marketing campaigns, along with discovering new ways to improve performance and profit.

 The word “insight” is defined in the dictionary as “the capacity to gain an accurate and deep, intuitive understanding of a person or thing.”
 That’s precisely what data-driven consumer insights deliver to companies and digital marketing firms.